sergiotapia/octomixer/README.md

 ## Getting Started

-TODO: I'll add a simple example app here, that uses the Octomix package.
+TODO: I'll add a simple example app here, that uses the Octomixer package.

 ## How does it work?

-Octomizer uses a headless browser to download the HTML source code for Github's various pages, then it scrapes the relevant information from it.
+Octomixer uses a headless browser to download the HTML source code for Github's various pages, then it scrapes the relevant information from it.
 In the end, you just receive a simple Elixir hash to save, write to a file, or whatever you'd like.